sama9843/strength-frontend-copy/README.md

 ## Deployment

-Simply push to the main branch and it will deploy automatically (spooky).
+Simply push to the main branch and it will deploy to production automatically.
+Use caution!!!